firefly-iii/docs/new-docs/concepts/transactions.md

 * The accounts involved (from and to)
 * .. and some meta-information.

 In Firefly III, a transaction can be a withdrawal, a deposit or a transfer.
-Beyond the obvious, they are slightly different from one another:
+Beyond the obvious, they are slightly different from one another: XXX

 ## Withdrawals